-The Department has a wide range of support and intervention services available to help children and young people with an Autism Spectrum Disorder (ASD) access inclusive education that meets their needs.
+The Department has a wide range of support and intervention services available to help children and young people on the autism spectrum access an inclusive education that meets their needs.

 Helping make sure students, who due to the nature of a severe disability or other health reasons that prevent them from going to school, can continue to access an education program.